 Note that some examinations may be scheduled on Saturdays.
 Examination scheduling is dealt with for the whole University by the Registry and is largely outside the control of the Physics Department.
 The timetables are published on their website of the Examination Office.

-It is anticipated that the examination results will be published on Thursday 25 June 2020.
+The examination results will be published by the University after approval of the decisions.
 September resit papers in main subjects and any other modules decreed by the Board of Examiners are expected to take place in the first full week in September.

 It is a rule in the department, and elsewhere in the University, that where assessed work is submitted late, credit is normally reduced by 5% of the original total available credit for each day or part of a day by which it exceeds the deadline, and other departments apply similar penalties.
 Stricter rules apply to weekly problem sheets.
 Allowance can be made when work is missed or submitted late because of illness, provided that a medical certificate has been submitted to the staff member responsible.